Gourab369/pyGameTools/README.md

 Features :-
 Implemented ->
 1. Picture set rendering based on frames
+2. Transform (scaling, rotations), visibility (opacity) Modifiers added which can be applyed to animation at anytime

 To be Implemented ->
-1. Transform (scaling, rotations), visibility (opacity) change to picture during animation
 - Maybe
-2. Some buttons/Key press to play and stop or pause (pause not implemented yet)
+3. Some buttons/Key press to play and stop or pause (pause not implemented yet)
-3. Slider or buttons to distribute frames for each picture
+4. Slider or buttons to distribute frames for each picture
-4. Buttons/key press for applying transform effects to each picture
+5. Buttons/key press for applying transform effects to each picture
-5. Saving an animation created using animator.py
+6. Saving an animation created using animator.py

 Using ->
 - use the Animation class to initialize the pictures and frames and whether to loop